 To get verified, go to your account settings page and the account verification section, and then fill out your details and upload supporting documentation.

-Deposit funds onto Binance by going to “User centre” and then “Deposits and Withdrawals” and then “Funds.”
+Or deposit cryptocurency onto Binance by going to “User centre” and then “Deposits and withdrawal” and then “Funds.”

 Click “Deposit” on the cryptocurrency you want to deposit to see the address you should send funds to.
 You can either copy and paste it or use the QR code.